See the Remote Learning pages for our online learning plan for pupils who are not in school.

 Presently, Aspirations Academies Trust has introduced an exciting and creative curriculum which means the way the curriculum is implemented is two-fold:

-- The ‘No limits: Curriculum for success in the 21st century’ is being developed and will be introduced in all Aspirations Academies in September 2019, initially in Years 4, 7 and 12.
+- The ‘No limits: Curriculum for success in the 21st century’ is being developed and was introduced in all Aspirations Academies in September 2019, initially in Years 4, 7 and 12.
 The intention is that the main features of this curriculum will eventually inform a common curriculum approach from the ages of 4 to 18.
 The expectation is that each academy will follow the collective curriculum outlines and philosophy whilst also putting its own personal and local stamp on their own curriculum which meets the needs of their particular body of students.
 The shared, collective curriculum will enable sufficient commonality of subjects, topics and assignments to enable cross-Trust moderation and raising of standards.

 - Currently in the other year groups (not 4, 7 and 12) the curriculum is unique to each academy.
 In the primary phase there is some commonality in that the focus is on English, maths and the Aspirations (creative) curriculum, whilst in the secondary phase there has been a move towards using the same GCSE and A level subject specifications in order to drive the curriculum across all year groups.
 The National Curriculum forms the basis of the curriculum plan in all Aspirations Academies.
 The knowledge and skills development required in each subject are carefully sequenced and mapped out within each year group and across each Key stage.
 As a Multi-Academy Trust that educates children from the age of 2 to 18, we also ensure that there is clear sequencing and progression of knowledge and skills between each Key Stage so there is a clear progression pathway.